Distinguishability, Ensemble Steering, and the No-Signaling Principle: Tightness

-We now move to a bipartite extension, which is specified in an operational way that ensemble steering is possible within the theory.
-This means that Alice can steer any decomposition of Bob's ensemble.
-In quantum theory, the steering was firstly asserted by Schr\"odinger \cite{ref:schr} and then, with specification to a bipartite Hilbert space, formalized as the so-called Gisin-Hughston-Jozsa-Wootters theorem \cite{ref:ghjw}.
+We now move to a bipartite scenario where the state space of two parties is constrained such that ensemble steering is possible.
+This means that Alice can steer to any decomposition of Bob's ensemble.
+In quantum theory, the notion of steering was introduced by Schr\"odinger \cite{ref:schr} and then, with specification to a bipartite Hilbert space, formalized by the so-called Gisin-Hughston-Jozsa-Wootters theorem \cite{ref:ghjw1,ref:ghjw2}.
 Note that ensemble steering does not yet single out quantum theory among GPTs \cite{ref:barnum2}.
 We also distinguish the extension from the purification lemma which fully characterizes quantum theory \cite{ref:guilio}.

-In what follows, we apply the theoretical tool developed so far, and show that for any GPTs endowed with ensemble steering, the distinguishability is immediately determined by a way of excluding instantaneous communication.
-We first derive a bound to the optimal distinguishability in a given GPT by the non-signaling condition, and prove that the bound is tight, i.e. it can be achieved within the given GPT.
-The result is independent to particular properties of a state space.
+In what follows, we apply the theoretical tools developed so far, and show that for any GPTs endowed with ensemble steering, the distinguishability is immediately determined by a way of excluding instantaneous communication.
+We first derive a bound to the optimal distinguishability in a given GPT by the no-signaling condition, and then we prove that the bound is tight, i.e. it can be achieved within the given GPT.
+The result is independent of particular properties of a state space.

 Let us incorporate state discrimination to the following non-signaling framework.
-Let $\{q_{\x},w_{\x} \}_{\x=1}^{N}$ denote the states we are interested in discriminating among.
+Let $\{q_{\x},w_{\x} \}_{\x=1}^{N}$ denote the states among which we are interested in discriminating.
 Suppose Alice steers the ensemble of Bob, denoted by $w_{B}$, in $N$ different decompositions.
 That is, the ensemble has $N$ different decomposition as $w_{B} = w_{B}^{(\x)}$ for $\x=1,\cdots,N$ where \bea w_{B}^{(\x)} = p_{\x} w_{\x} + (1-p_{\x}) c_{\x}, ~\mathrm{with~}q_{\x} = \frac{p_{\x}}{\sum_{\x'=1}^{N} p_{\x'} } ~ \eea with some states $\{c_{\x}\}_{\x=1}^{N}$ and probabilities $\{p_{\x}\}_{\x=1}^{N}$.
-By ensemble steering, it is meant that any of the $N$ decompositions of Bob's ensemble can be prepared by Alice's steering.
+By ensemble steering, we mean that any of the $N$ decompositions of Bob's ensemble can be prepared by Alice's steering.
 Since Bob holds an identical ensemble, his measurement gains no knowledge about which decomposition is given, until Alice announces about her steering.
 The non-signaling condition is thus naturally imposed.